MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

     - Which migration tool you are using (e.g. SPMT, Sharegate, Mover, etc.)
 </br></br>

-**Question: If you cannot turn off the throttle, what can I do if I am being throttled or experience poor performance?**</br>
-Answer:  Here are some quick self-help checks to consider:</br>

-- Try to migrate during off-peak business hours
-- If you are experiencing slowness, make sure you are not running any unnecessary software which may compete with migration resources.
-This includes disk IO, network bandwidth, or antivirus software.
-- Check with your software provider to ensure you are migrating to SPO/OneDrive using *app-based authentication*.
-Migration is a background task and should not be run in user mode.
-If attempted to migrate in user mode, it can trigger larger than normal throttling.
-</br></br>

 **Question: If I want to file a Microsoft support ticket, what information should I include?**</br>
 Answer:  Follow these steps and include the following information when filing Microsoft support ticket for any other migration reason: